How to Paint New Plaster

 FAQs

 The best types of emulsion to use on new plaster are products that are made specifically for new plaster.
-These are usually high-quality matt emulsion paints that allow the substrate to breath and also allow the drying process to continue after the paint has dried if needed.
+These are usually high-quality matt emulsion paints that allow the substrate to breathe and also allow the drying process to continue after the paint has dried if needed.

-Can I speed up the drying time for new plaster?
+Can I Speed up the Drying Time for New Plaster?

 Some people like to use a dehumidifier to speed up the drying process.
 However, sometimes when you remove the moisture too quickly, it can cause cracks or imperfections in the surface.
 We recommend leaving the plaster to dry naturally for the best results.